QuentinRougemont/gatk_haplotype/Readme.md

 first check if your bam(s) are consistent for use with gatk.
 If not they might need to have a read group and to be indexed.
 See the first and second scripts in `00-scripts/`
-Then you should be able to run gatk.
+Then you should be able to run `gatk`.